shanole/NationalParksApi.Context/README.md

 **GET requests**
 * `http://localhost:5000/api/nationalparks/parks`
-  * GETs all National Parks in the database
+  * GETs all National Parks in the database.
+The database is seeded with information from 2 National Parks, Mount Rainer and Zion.

 *`http://localhost:5000/api/nationalparks/parks?name=<YOUR QUERY HERE>`
   * GETs any National Parks with a name that matches your query